top of page

 And just like that, we switched to Plan B, got in the car and took an hour drive through the rainy, moody Nagano scenery to our new trailhead.

-There was only one other car in the parking lot.
-After repacking our backpacks and putting on the rain-protection we walked up the road for about 15 minutes before reaching the actual trailhead.
-As we were walking up, a taxi passed by us on its way down from the trailhead.
-We noticed that the guy sitting in the back of the taxi was not Japanese and he was.. waving at us?
-Maybe a weirdo, maybe he wants to wish us good luck for the rainy hike?
-It was only later that night we found out it was actually a guy my friend met during her Japan travels at a guest house in Hiroshima.
-What a small world it is.
+We noticed that the the guy taking the taxi was not Japanese and he was.. waving at us?
+What a weirdo, but maybe he wants to wish us good luck for the rainy hike?
+It was only later that night we found out it was actually a guy my friend met in a Hiroshima guest house during her Japan travels.
+What a small world.

-After a few minutes of walking, we came across a wooden torrii gate standing next to a large tree.
-The whole scene looked like it was taken straight out of a Ghibli movie and made me even more excited for the 4 hours of walking ahead.
+After a few minutes of walking, we came across a beautiful wooden torrii gate and a small shrine next to a large tree.
+The whole scene looked like it was taken from a Ghibli movie and made me even more excited for the 4 hours of walking ahead.

 The hike was actually really nice!
 The water resistant clothing and hiking shoes were doing their job, the air was fresh, it was not too hot.. maybe I was wrong, maybe this is the ideal hiking weather?
-Well, that might be saying a bit too much since some parts of the path were washed away, which was not so cool.
-In other places, the trail itself turned into a river, which was very “fun” when trying to cross the deeper places.
+Well, that might be saying a bit too much since taking off the rain cover from the backback everytime we needed something was a bit annoying.
+And some parts of the trail falling apart were also not so cool.
+The rail was going along a river but in some places, the rain turned the trail itself into a river, which was very “fun” when trying to cross the deeper places.

 We did not meet a single soul on our way up.
-As the “bear danger” started to feel real, we were talking, whistling and clapping our hands occasionally to let any bear know that we are here and don’t want to surprise them.
-There was also no phone signal for most of the way, which did make us a bit worried, but what could we do.
+As the “bear danger” started to feel real, we were talking, whistling or clapping our hands occasionally to let any bear know that we are here and don’t want to surprise them.
+Also a bonus - there was no phone signal for most of the way, which did make us a bit worried, but what could we do.

 As we walked inside, we were welcomed by a gush of warm air, probably thanks to the oil heater placed nearby the entrance.
 The lovely gentleman at the reception checked us in and send us directly to the “dryer room”.
 This was a room where travelers could change from their soaked clothes and leave them here to dry while they spend time inside the hut.